Joshua-Enrico/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Based on the the /etc/passwd file.
 Here we use `cut` command and two of its variants `-d` and `-f` also to sort lines we use `sort`, the result is `cut -d : -f 1,6 /etc/passwd | sort, [Source](https://unix.stackexchange.com/questions/291450/i-need-to-find-all-users-home-directories-listed-using-grep-from-etc-passwd).

+Hardes one by far:

+23. This script will find all empty files and directories including hidden files and directories in the current directory and all sub-directories and displays their names only